hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 Note that, at times, secure variants of the aforementioned primitives may be required (e.g., securely importing/exporting the key).
-In these situations cryptographic mechanisms SHOULD be utilized to provide assurances related to the confidentiality (e.g., utilizing symmetric/asymmetric encryption mechanisms) and/or integrity/authenticity (e.g., utilizing digital signatures, hash functions, and keyed message authentication codes) of the associated
+In these situations cryptographic mechanisms should be utilized to provide assurances related to the confidentiality (e.g., utilizing symmetric/asymmetric encryption mechanisms) and/or integrity/authenticity (e.g., utilizing digital signatures, hash functions, and keyed message authentication codes) of the associated